jeffgrunewald/maverick/README.md

 end
 ```

-Once published, the docs can be found at [https://hexdocs.pm/maverick](https://hexdocs.pm/maverick).
+The docs can be found at [https://hexdocs.pm/maverick](https://hexdocs.pm/maverick).